 You could also start by asking about their end-of-life wishes rather than asking about specific documents.

-For instance, you could ask which health decisions or treatment options are they open to and which ones they would not want to undergo?
+For instance, you could ask which health decisions or treatment options they are open to and which ones they would not want to undergo.

 2. Make gradual changes